Skip to content

 Emma Raducanu’s Elite, Explosive Forehand

 There are many ways to hit the wide forehand, but Emma Raducanu’s way is the best way.
-At Fault Tolerant Tennis, we believe in finding the optimal biomechanics for a particular swing, and then...
+At Fault Tolerant Tennis, we believe in finding our most efficient biomechanics for a particular swing, and...

 Continue reading